ajcmde/powershell/README.md

     [System.Object] Application
     [System.Collections.Hashtable] Enum

 If the Apllication property is read the first time, the application object of the instantiated Microsoft Office application will be created.
 With Excel an existing instance (which acts as a server) will be leveraged as application object.
-The component "office" will not allow to access the not existing Application object.
+The component "office" has no Application object.
 The application object will be closed when $null is assigned.
 An excepetion will be thrown if any other value than $null is written.

 The Enum property will allow access to any enumarations of the instantiated object model through the hashtable with the name of the value as key.